QUEENSLAND POLICY NETWORK

 What distinctive approach can the Royal Society of Queensland bring to policy debate?
 Since the foundation of the Royal Society in London in 1660, Royal Societies across the world have spoken for and been defenders of the application of scientific method to observable phenomena.
-Scientific method is the most reliable method that humans have devised for acquiring and building knowledge and to make predictions about the world.
-Scientific method is a vital tool for problem-solving and decision-making in all fields of public policy: not just those fields that one would normally associate with the natural sciences – such as environment, health, agriculture, technology, energy.
+Scientific method is the most reliable method that humans have devised for building knowledge and making predictions about the world.
+Scientific method is a vital tool for problem-solving in all fields of policy: not just those fields associated with the natural sciences, such as environment, health, agriculture, technology, energy.

-There is another, unique perspective that scientists can contribute to public affairs.
-The laws of nature – thermodynamics, mathematics, chemistry and other scientific disciplines – are beyond amendment by human agency.
-Scientific research is confined to discovering, refining and interpreting the fundamental laws of nature, not dreaming up new ones.
+Scientists can contribute another unique perspective to public affairs.
+The laws of nature – thermodynamics, mathematics, chemistry and other disciplines – are beyond amendment by human agency.
+Scientific research is confined to discovering and interpreting the fundamental laws of nature, not dreaming up new ones.
 The maxims of other disciplines such as economics, law and commerce are social constructs and follow human agency.

 Since the 1970s, a narrow sub-discipline of economics has gained ascendancy in the Australian and international policy communities, to the neglect of scientific research and the interpretation of evidence according to scientific method.
 The Queensland Policy Network (QPN) is a loose association of those not bound by the dictates of orthodox economics and keen to apply independent, lateral thought in their policy activities.

-The Queensland Policy Network is at an early stage of its existence and this page is under construction.
-This page and its sub-pages do not necessarily reflect the policy of The Royal Society of Queensland.
+The QPN is at an early stage of its existence and this page is under construction.
+Material posted here does not necessarily reflect the views of The Royal Society of Queensland.